 Yes, you may be able to sue your employer for verbal abuse.
-Although state law generally doesn't recognize it as a separate cause of action, verbal abuse can in some instances constitute illegal workplace discrimination under state and federal law.
-And if the verbal abuse is severe and outrageous enough, you may also be able to sue for intentional infliction of emotional distress.
-We discuss these two claims in detail elsewhere, but we will go over the nuts and bolts here.
+Although state law generally doesn't recognize it as a separate cause of action, in some cases verbal abuse can constitute illegal workplace discrimination under state and federal law.
+If the verbal abuse is severe and outrageous enough, you may also be able to sue for intentional infliction of emotional distress.
+We discuss this claim in another article on workplace harassment, but we will go over the nuts and bolts here.

 A lawsuit against your employer for verbal abuse is generally considered an employment law case.
 This type of case can get complicated, so you may want to consult an experienced employment law attorney and get a better sense of what your legal rights are before you take the plunge.